k3s-ia-lab/infra/HELLO_WORLD.md

 Also, after installing, your setup is 100% off-grid, no internet required.

 But...
 I like the irc idea... maybe in the future.
+For now, using profanity xmpp client in terminal is fun enough.

 ---